Retirement Calculators

 ⭐ Key features

-- Live recalculation — outputs update on every keystroke, no submit button needed
+- Live recalculation — outputs update on every keystroke; no submit button needed

 - Tax Settings panel — all brackets, rates, thresholds, and deductions are editable; changes apply instantly to all calculators